mathis2001/NSdeepLink/README.md

-# deepLink
+# NSdeepLink
-deepLink is a python script allowing to list, verify and exploit deeplinks from Android apps using an ADB access or an APK file.
+Not So deepLink is a python script allowing to list, verify and exploit deeplinks from Android apps using an ADB access or an APK file.

 ## Prerequisites